Dr Shelina Visram

 - External examiner for the Master of Public Health (online), University of Stirling

-- Visram S, Hunter DJ, Kuchenmuller T. Capacity for evidence-informed policymaking across Europe: development and piloting of a multistakeholder survey.
-Public Health 2018, 163, 54-60.
+- Visram S, Hunter DJ, Kuchenmüller T. Capacity for evidence-informed policy-making across Europe: development and piloting of a multi-stakeholder survey.
+Public Health 2018.
+In Press.

 - Visram S, Smith S, Connor N, Greig G, Scorer C. Examining associations between health, wellbeing and social capital: findings from a survey developed and conducted using participatory action research.
-Journal of Public Mental Health 2018.
-In Press.
+Journal of Public Mental Health 2018, 17(3), 122-134.

 - Cheetham M, Visram S, Rushmer R, Greig G, Gibson E, Khazaeli B, Wiseman A. ‘It is not a quick fix’ structural and contextual issues that affect implementation of integrated health and well-being services: a qualitative study from North East England.
 Public Health 2017, 152, 99-107.